 Angel Biscuits are small biscuits that are soft and fluffy.
 The size makes them perfect for feeding a crowd and this biscuit recipe makes a lot!
 They can be made ahead of time, thawed and reheated when ready to serve.

-Need to know how to make easy biscuits from scratch?
+How to make easy biscuits from scratch

 This versatile roll can pretty much go with any meal.
 At just 2-3″ in diameter, you can make mini egg sandwiches, dunk them in a cup of warm soup or serve the alongside a three course meal.
 No matter when you serve them, you’ll be appreciated as the bearer of fresh yeasty bread – the angel with the Angel Biscuits.

 Angel Biscuits are also known as the “Bride’s Biscuit.”
 With three leavening agents in them – yeast, baking powder and baking soda – they are pretty much foolproof.
 So newbies to bread baking can dive right in.
 You can’t go wrong!
 And if you need a step-by-step tutorial – check out my biscuit making class here.

 A few notes about Angel Biscuits: